Skip to content

 Edit Base Plan

-• After creating the publication, you must contact your Google rep to enable Google Reader Revenue Manager Enterprise for your organization.
-If you don’t have a Google rep, contact your Arc technical account manager to organize an introduction.
+Learn how to set up your Publisher Center account.
+After creating the publication, contact your Google rep to enable Google Reader Revenue Manager for your organization.
+If you don’t have a Google rep, contact Arc XP Customer Support to organize an introduction.

 Google News Settings